 #2 Install an Optimisation Plugin/s

-Next up is optimisation and while WordPress isn’t bad in its base form, once you start installing plugins, a theme and adding content, it soon starts to slow down and that is where optimisation plugins are very useful.
+Next up is optimization and while WordPress isn’t bad in its base form, once you start installing plugins, a theme and adding content, it soon starts to slow down and that is where optimization plugins are very useful.

-The basic things you want to optimise on your site are:
+The basic things you want to optimize on your site are:

-There are many options out there when it comes to optimisation, from all in one plugins to speciality ones and some of the ones you could consider are:
+There are many options out there when it comes to optimization, from all-in-one plugins to specialty ones and some of the ones you could consider are:

 - LiteSpeed Cache – great all round plugin, especially for sites run on LiteSpeed servers bonus its FREE!

-- WP Rocket – a paid plugin but known as being one of the best optimisation plugins on the market
+- WP Rocket – a paid plugin but known as being one of the best optimization plugins on the market

-- Smush – one of the best dedicated image optimisation plugins and its free
+- Smush – is one of the best-dedicated image optimization plugins and its free

-The benefits of optimising your website are that your site will load faster, which will help search ranking and also user experience as no-one likes waiting for a website to load.
+The benefits of optimizing your website are that your site will load faster, which will help search ranking and also user experience as no one likes waiting for a website to load.